mjkkkk22/mjkkkk22.github.io/pages/categories/about.md

 - Ewha Lacrosse Club, Member (Mar 2020 – Dec 2021)

 ## Projects
+> [Weather Analysis & Forecasting](https://dpdms1212.wixsite.com/waf1)<br>
+ (Analysis & Forecasting about 2021.03.26. ~ 2021.04.01.)<br>

+> [Analysis about typhoon BAVI](https://gwonjh8543.wixsite.com/scientists)<br>
+  Typhoon Simulation Using WRF Model<br>

 - Smart Monitoring System for the Prevention of Fire and Source of Fine Dust
 -	Analysis of the title of the article and the feelings of people about the Football Club
 -	Implementation of Wordcloud for Climate Crisis Keywords Using Web Scraping

-> [Weather Analysis & Forecasting](https://dpdms1212.wixsite.com/waf1)<br>
- (Analysis & Forecasting about 2021.03.26. ~ 2021.04.01.)<br>

-> [Analysis about typhoon BAVI](https://gwonjh8543.wixsite.com/scientists)<br>
-  Typhoon Simulation Using WRF Model
 - [Paradox of Globalwarming](https://cindusuhyun.wixsite.com/mysite)